krei-se/droidfor.ge/README.md

 Here's what this script will do in complete order

 1. Installs the initial Apps first.
 Now acknowledge to the script that the device is rooted.
-2. Copies the contents of skeleton/sdcard to /sdcard
-3. Applies all skeleton/settings via `adb shell settings set`
+2. Applies all skeleton/settings via `adb shell settings set`
+3. Set device_name and bluetooth_name to the first part of the FQDN (devicename.domain.tld -> devicename)

-4. Runs all tasks-scripts in skeleton/taskScripts.
+4. Runs all admin-tasks-scripts in skeleton/adminTasksScripts.
 See the folder for details, here are the default scripts and you can ofc already add some:
-    1. 001-enable
+    1. 001-enableFixedAdbWirelessViaWiredAdb - what the filename says
+    2. 010-copyInternalStorageContent - copies skeleton/sdcard to the internal storage via rsync (fast, can do gigabytes.
+Lineage provides rsync, see the script how it works if you like that)
+    3. 100-grabDomainED25519CACerts - this is not optimal yet or standarized RFC, but it asks the local DNS for the TXT-Records of self-signed ED25519-CAs for a set list of hosts (ca. ldap. and vpn.) then saves it to the device on sdcard/ca.domain.tld.crt for use in OpenVPN and OpenLDAP.
+See the script for details how to publish self-signed ed25519 cas in your domain using opnsense or openwrt

     2. Pre-Setup openvpn by copying all files from `skeleton/openvpn` to `/sdcard/openvpn`
     3. Pre-Setup openvpn for this device by copying `devicename.domain.tld.crt` and `devicename.domain.tld.key` from `openvpnKeys` to `sdcard/openvpn` - this does nothing if no file matching is found
 5. Copies the standard sshd-starter script for Termux:Boot from `skeleton/termuxBoot` to `/data/data/com.termux/files/home/.termux/boot`.
 You may need to restart the device later for this to work and other than that it works there is no indication that the script is running.